Abstract: Hands-on, closed box: Discover what's inside for you, and how we coped.

 Steps

-- Judge the model's ability to recognise colour and shape, using images from the testing data folder – how might you expect the model to classify them?
+• Judge the model's ability to recognise colour and shape, using the camera or your own images – how might you expect the model to classify them?
 How does it classify them?
 Are these images useful?
-Try some from the training data folder.

-- Make your own images to try.
-Work with things you expect it to classify correctly, and use your insights to find situations where it classifies something wrongly.
+• Once you've worked with things you expect it to classify correctly, use your insights to find situations where it classifies something wrongly.

 Extend exercise / insights

-- Look at the training metrics in ?? – what do they seem to tell you?
+• Look at the training metrics in "under the hood" – what do they seem to tell you?

 Steps